|||

 He squinted, seeing if he could spot any movement through the bullet holes he'd just put in the wall, but they were too small.

-He could hear her sliding across the floor and then her thin voice, "Hey, Pencil Dick, was that your friend back there?
+He could hear her sliding across the floor.
+Then her thin voice said, "Hey, Pencil Dick, was that your friend back there?
 Because I just put two in his head."

 Rage ran through him like a bull.
 He stood up and had nearly emptied the clip before he could stop himself.
 He wasn't sure how many shots he had left, but in the quiet he heard the slump of her body as it slid to the floor.

 He wasn't sure whether to be excited or relieved.
-Everybody had been giving him the fucking Surgeon General's warning about this bitch, about how dangerous she was to one's health, and hell, she was . . . but he had just taken her out!
+Everybody had been giving him the fucking Surgeon General's warning about this bitch, about how dangerous she was, and hell, she was . . . but he had just taken her out!
 He suppressed a chuckle.
 He'd nailed her.
 Yeah, maybe the others were dead, but now so was she.
 And it was him, Bobby Boy, or rather, Bob the Butcher, who'd done it.
-Maybe he'd finally get his Goddamned nickname straightened out.
+Maybe he'd finally get his Goddamned nick straightened out.

-He stood and was about to move toward the kitchen door when a funny little red light caught his eye.
-He traced it to a bullet hole, squinted at it for half a second before his heart sank.
+He stood slowly.
+Nothing.
+He was just about to move toward the kitchen door when a funny little red light caught his eye.
+He traced it to a bullet hole in the wall, squinted at it for half a second before his heart sank.

 His body wouldn't move!
-It was frozen!
-And when it finally began to obey, it was much too slow.
+It was moving through molasses!
+Too heavy.
+Too slow.
+And when it finally began to obey, it was too late.

 POP!
 POP!
 POP!

-He was only just now forcing his body down, but it was too late.
+He was only just now forcing his body down.
 He felt three little taps on his chest and neck.

-Then he was sprawled on the floor and listening to the dull intimate sound of his own wheezing, escaping breath.
-His pulse hammered in his ear and he felt something warm and wet on his skin, matting his chest hair and soaking the Italian silk of his shirt.
+Then he was sprawled on the floor and listening to the dull intimate sound of his own wheezing.
+His pulse hammered in his ear.
+He felt something warm, wet and sticky matting the hair on his chest, soaking the Italian silk of his shirt.

 Spots on his chest and neck burned like infected ant bites.
-There was the sickening familiar sensation of blood leaking from his body.
+There was the familiar sensation of blood leaking from his body; the feeling made him sick.

 He was in shock.
 His mind raced, half of it screaming WHAT HAPPENED!?; the other half whispering quietly, You're fucked.
 You're so fucking fucked!